InsightsByIvy/Online-Retail-Transaction-Analysis/README.md

 * Plotly is used for interactive visualisation.

 ## Credits
-* The dataset was downloaded from Kaggle.
+* The dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/abhishekrp1517/online-retail-transactions-dataset).
-* The template for this project was provided by Code Institue.
-URL: https://github.com/Code-Institute-Org/data-analytics-template/tree/main
+* For this project I have used the [Code Institute Data Analytics Template](https://github.com/Code-Institute-Org/data-analytics-template/tree/main)
 * I used Code Institute learning materials to review visualisation techniques.
-* Perplexity AI was used for data clarification and code review.
+* [Perplexity AI](https://www.perplexity.ai/) was used for data clarification and code review.